Anupam1337/Goggle-Kick-Start/2013/Practice Round 2013/Bad Horse/PROBLEM.md

 Each member name will consist of only letters and the underscore character.<br />
 Names are case-sensitive.<br />
 No pair will appear more than once in the same test case.<br />
-Each pair will contain two distinct League members.<br />
+Each pair will contain two distinct League members.

 Small dataset
 ===